geekq/jetty-rackup/README.markdown

 What's new
 ----------
+* 7.2.0
-* 7.2.0 Add support for `Host` option.
+  + Add support for `Host` option.
 In addition to specifying port now a host ip can also be specified if e.g. you only wish to bind the server only to the loopback interface 127.0.0.1 and not to all IPs.
+  + Add support for `pid` option - create pid file

 See also
 --------